Ethiopia bans Olympic champion Bekele and 34 others

 He said the ban would be reconsidered as soon as the athletes reported for training.

-Bekele, who has yet to decide if he will compete in London anyway, told Reuters he had been injured.
+Bekele, who has yet to decide if he will compete in London anyway, was not immediately available for comment.
+Neither was Dibaba.

-"My injury is quite serious and I would not be able to bring back the performance of old for the time being.
-I'm only receiving a combination of treatment and training at the moment.

-"It will take weeks before I return to ordinary training, and some two to three months before I return to competition."

-The 29-year-old, who had not raced on the track since 2009 because of injury, dropped out of the 10,000 metres at last year's world championships in Daegu, South Korea, after 10 laps.
+The 29-year-old Bekele, who had not raced on the track since 2009 because of injury, dropped out of the 10,000 metres at last year's world championships in Daegu, South Korea, after 10 laps.

 However, he was back to his best at the Brussels Diamond league meeting later in the season, setting a year's best for the 10,000.